andersonhsporto/hotel-serveless-rest/README.md

 ## Description

-Rest service for hotel management system, made with AWS CDK and AWS Lambda. this project is heavily inspired in the example developed during the course [AWS Serverless com NodeJS e AWS CDK](https://siecola.com.br).
+Rest service for hotel management system, made with AWS CDK and AWS Lambda using typescript and node.js. this project is heavily inspired in the example developed during the course [AWS Serverless com NodeJS e AWS CDK](https://siecola.com.br).

 ## !!
 Working in progress